 What is a procurement process?

-Again, procurement process is a generic term for one of several processes within the organization related to the acquisition of goods and services.
+Procurement process, procurement cycle or procurement process flow are generic terms for one of several processes within the organization related to the acquisition of goods and services.

 Some examples are: